-Recently, interest rates have remained at relatively low levels on a historical basis and the Federal Reserve maintained the federal funds target range at 0.0% to 0.25% for much of 2021.
-However, in March and May 2022, the Federal Reserve approved a 0.25% and a 0.50%, respectively, increase to its federal funds target range and has indicated that, in light of a high rate of inflation, it foresees further increases in interest rates throughout the year and into 2023 and 2024.
+Until recently, interest rates have remained at relatively low levels and the Federal Reserve maintained the federal funds target range at 0.00% to 0.25% for much of 2021.
+However, in response to the inflationary pressures, earlier in 2022, the Federal Reserve has begun raising its federal funds target range and has indicated that, in light of the persistent high rate of inflation, it anticipates further increases in interest rates throughout 2022 and into 2023.
+Such increases in interest rates may increase our interest expense, which may not be fully offset by any increases in interest income, and may also slow the pace of loan repayments and increase the number of our borrowers who seek extension of term on their loans.
+The potential ultimate impact of higher market interest rates on the economy, real estate fundamentals in general and our business is uncertain and difficult to predict.

-As of March 31, 2022, approximately 98.8% of our portfolio by carrying value earned a floating rate of interest.
+As of June 30, 2022, approximately 98.8% of our portfolio by carrying value earned a floating rate of interest.
 The remaining approximately 1.2% of our portfolio earned a fixed rate of interest.
-If interest rates were to decline, the value of these fixed-rate investments may increase, and if interest rates were to increase, the value of these fixed-rate investments may fall; however, the interest income generated by these investments would not be affected by fluctuations in market interest rates.
-The interest rates were pay under our current repurchase facilities, asset-specific financing facility, term financing facility and CRE CLOs are primarily floating rate, which generally, and with limited exceptions, are not subject to contractual interest rate floors.
+If interest rates were to decline, the value of these fixed-rate investments may increase, and if interest rates were to increase, the value of these fixed-rate investments would not be affected by fluctuations in market interest rates.
+The interest rates we pay under our current repurchase facilities, asset-specific financing facility and CRE CLOs are primarily floating rate, which generally, and with limited exceptions, are not subject to contractual interest rate floors.
 Accordingly, our interest expense generally increases as interest rates increase and decreases as interest rates decrease.

-Our analysis of risks is based on our experience, estimates, models and assumptions.
+Our analysis of risks is based on our experience, estimates and assumptions.
 These analyses rely on models which utilize estimates of fair value and interest rate sensitivity.
 Actual economic conditions or our implementation of decisions may produce results that differ significantly from the estimates and assumptions used in our models.

-The information presented in the following interest rate sensitivity table projects the potential impact of sudden parallel changes in interest rates on our financial results and financial condition over the next 12 months, based on our interest sensitive financial instruments at March 31, 2022.
-All changes in value are measured as the change from our March 31, 2022, financial position.
+The information presented in the following interest rate sensitivity table projects the potential impact of sudden parallel changes in interest rates on our financial results and financial condition over the next 12 months, based on our interest sensitive financial instruments at June 30, 2022.
+All changes in value are measured as the change from our June 30, 2022, financial position.
 All projected changes in annualized net interest income are measured as the change from our projected annualized net interest income based off current performance returns.
+Actual results of changes in annualized net interest income may differ from the information presented in the sensitivity table below due to differences between the dates of actual interest rate resets in our loan investments and our floating rate interest-bearing liabilities, and the dates as of which the analysis was performed.

-Changes in Interest Rates (1) (in thousands) -100 bps -50 bps +50 bps +100 bps Change in value of financial position: Loans held-for-investment \$ 92 \$ 92 \$ (242) \$ (565) Repurchase facilities (121) (121) 156 312 Securitized debt obligations (311) (311) 341 682 Asset-specific financings (8) (8) 9 18 Term financing facility (24) (24) 27 54 Convertible senior notes (2,559) (1,275) 1,264 2,518 Total net assets \$ (2,931) \$ (1,647) \$ 1,555 \$ 3,019 -100 bps -50 bps +50 bps +100 bps Change in annualized net interest income: \$ 8,556 \$ 8,556 \$ (7,112) \$ (12,340)
+Changes in In terest Rates (1) (in thousands) -100 bps -50 bps +50 bps +100 bps Change in value of financial position: Loans held-for-investment \$ 805 \$ 479 \$ (709) \$ (1,477) Repurchase facilities (530) (265) 265 530 Securitized debt obligations (596) (298) 298 596 Asset-specific financings (18) (9) 9 18 Convertible senior notes (1,688) (841) 835 1,663 Total net assets \$ (2,027) \$ (934) \$ 698 \$ 1,330 -100 bps -50 bps +50 bps +100 bps Change in annualized net interest income: \$ 7,537 \$ 1,981 \$ 2,851 \$ 7,081